 I went over the list, checked it twice and made sure everything was packed.
 But I should have weighed the darn packs before we set out, and maybe lightened our load a bit.

-This was my first father-son overnight canoe trip with my Dude, age 10.
+This would be my first father-son overnight canoe trip with my Dude, age 10.
 We’re going with a good friend and his son on the Bow River from Ghost Reservoir to Cochrane, located roughly halfway between Calgary and the Eastern edge of Banff National Park in Alberta, Canada.

 When I first started paddling this section of river—a long time ago—you could drive right down to the water’s edge to unload your gear, but this is no longer an option.
 Clomp, clomp, clomp.

-We eventually find the river, secure our packs in the canoe and put the gruelling hike behind us as we exit our eddy, head downstream and let the water’s current do the work for a while.
+We eventually find the river, secure our packs in the canoes and put the gruelling hike behind us as we exit our eddy, head downstream and let the water’s current do the work for a while.

 The dull roar of the Ghost Dam is fading behind us and the valley grasses and trees are green and lush.
 We see eagles gliding gracefully along the valley walls, two deer swimming effortlessly and fast across the river, and even some fish jumping.

-Bring Nature To the Kid’s Level
+Bring Nature To the Kids’ Level

 So when I spot a nice standing wave I call out, “Dude, put in a draw on the left!”
 We head up stream with a few quick strokes and we catch it!
 The river is rushing by our boat and we’re staying in the same spot, surfing!

 After seeking out these fun spots for a while we need a rest from paddling.
 I break out the water cannons for an impromptu water fight.
 The boys are wet and happy.
 So are the dads.

-Keep It Simple
+Keep Things Simple

 After a quick Dads’ supper (pasta in a bag, available from most outdoor stores) it`s time for campfire dessert: Lazy Man S’mores.
 We roast marshmallows and sandwich them between two chocolate-topped Leclerc Celebration cookies.
 Quick, easy and no mess!
 For me and Dude they’re the cat’s pajamas.

 Offer a Challenge

-Day Two starts with a Geocaching adventure.
+Day Two starts with a Geocaching treasure hunt.